eemclaughlin/teamEnterpriseCopy/designDocuments/journal.md

 - [x] Create the Problem Statement (Everyone)
 - [x] Create/start the Project Plan (Everyone).
 - [x] John to submit database design to Slack
-- [ ] Everyone to review database before Thursday.
+- [x] Everyone to review database before Thursday.
-- [ ] Start working on your portions of code.
+- [x] Start working on your portions of code.

 ## Week 2
 ### Meeting Notes (11/03/22)
+> We reviewed Paula's feedback on our project plan and updated our project plan accordingly.
+We also reviewed the database design and made some changes.
+> We discussed the project design and decided to create a separate service class to handle process requests made through the API instead of putting the logic in the servlets.
+### Blockers
->
+> None.
 ### Meeting Notes (11/06/22)
 >
 ### Blockers